-Has this been a deliberate or contrived situation for a young person to be able to harm another?
+Has this been a deliberate or contrived situation for a child to be able to harm another?

-Decide on Your Next Course Of Action
+Decide on Your Next Course of Action

-If from the information that you gather you believe any young person to be at risk of significant harm you must make a safeguarding referral to social care immediately (where a crime has been committed the police should be involved also).
-This action would, in most circumstances, be undertaken by the Designated Safeguarding Lead (or deputy) but in the event of their absence the referral can be made by another member of staff.
-If this is the case, once social care has been contacted and made a decision on what will happen next then you will be informed on your next steps.
+If from the information that school gathers we believe any child to be at risk of significant harm, a safeguarding referral to Local Authority Children's Social Care will be made immediately (where a crime has been committed the police should be involved also).
+This action, in most circumstances, will be undertaken by the Designated Safeguarding Lead (or deputies) but in the event of their absence the referral can be made by another member of staff.
+If this is the case, once Local Authority Children's Social Care has been contacted and made a decision on what will happen next then school will be informed of the next steps.

-If social care and the police intend to pursue this further they may ask to interview the young people in school or they may ask for parents/carers to come to school to be spoken to also.
-It is important to be prepared for every situation and the potential time it may take.
+If Local Authority Children's Social Care and the police intend to pursue this further, they may ask to interview the children in school or they may ask for parents to come to school to be spoken to also.
+It is important for school to be prepared for every situation and the potential time it may take.

-It may also be that social care feel that it does not meet their criteria in which case you may challenge that decision, with that individual or their line manager.
-If on discussion however, you agree with the decision, you may then be left to inform parents/carers.
+It may also be that Local Authority Children's Social Care feel that it does not meet their criteria in which case school/DSL may challenge that decision, with that individual or their line manager.
+If on discussion however, school agrees with the decision, we may then be left to inform parents.